South West Kettering (Headlands) Neighbourhood Plan

 Read the plan online here

-The neighbourhood plan is being set up to influence future development in the Headlands area of Kettering and maintain the unique character of the area.
+The neighbourhood plan has been set up to influence future development in the Headlands area of Kettering and maintain the unique character of the area.

 • Protecting community assets such as shops